mpajunen/phamda/README.md

 # Phamda

-Phamda is a functional programming library for PHP, heavily inspired by the Javascript library [Ramda](http://ramdajs.com/).
+Phamda is an auto-curried function library for PHP, heavily inspired by the Javascript library [Ramda](http://ramdajs.com/).
 PHP 7.0+ or HHVM is required.